Colorado-class battleship: Armor and underwater protection

 As with the Tennessees, the Colorados were modernized in the 1930s to improve their staying power.
 A new underwater protection scheme featured five compartments separated by armored bulkheads 0.75 in thick on either side of the ship: an outer empty one, three filled, and an empty inner one.
 In addition, the eight boilers were moved from their location in previous designs and placed in separate spaces to port and starboard of the turboelectric power plant.
 This arrangement formed another line of defense, which would allow the ship to sail if one or even an entire side of boilers was incapacitated.
 A consequence was the chief aesthetic change between the New Mexicos and Tennessees: the single large funnel of the former was replaced by two smaller funnels in the latter.
 Turret armor was 5" on the roofs, 8 on the sides and rears, and 18 on the faces.

 Other improvements imported from the Tennessee class included an attempt to move the forward torpedo room away from the 16-inch gun magazines, as the room was viewed as vulnerable.
 Also, the design called for the use of external, rather than internal, belt armor so that a "break in the continuity of the side structure" would not exist, which would minimize drag in the water and any corresponding waste of power.

 Modifications

 With fiscal year 1917 appropriations, bids on the four Colorados were opened on 18 October 1916; though Maryland's keel was laid on 24 April 1917, the other three battleships were not until 1919–1920.
 With the cancellation of the first South Dakota class, the Colorados were the last U.S. battleships to enter service for nearly two decades.
-They were also the final U.S. battleships to use twin gun turrets—the North Carolinas and second es had nine 16-inch/45 caliber guns and the Iowas used nine 16 in/50 caliber in three triple turrets.
+They were also the final U.S. battleships to use twin gun turrets—the North Carolinas and second South Dakota classes had nine 16-inch/45 caliber guns and the Iowas used nine 16 in/50 caliber in three triple turrets.